 This responsive Bootstrap 4 tab is made for the payment concept.

 If you are looking for an intuitive tab design for your product payment wizard, this one will be a great choice.
 The big wizard design gives you more than ample space to neatly present the content to the audience.
 A background image is used in the default design.
-However, you can add different background images for each tab to make the experience even more engaging and meaningful to the users.
-The whole template is free to download, and you can use the code to create your own custom design.
+However, you can add different background images for each tab to make the experience even more engaging and meaningful.
+The whole template is free to download, and you can use the code to create your custom design.

 Animated Tab Bar